at-cg/billi/test_files/test_files_README.md

 # Test Files

 This folder contains GFA test cases used to validate Billi's `decompose` and `compact` subcommands.
-Each subfolder covers a different category of graph structure.
-Every subfolder includes a PDF file with the visualisations of the graphs it contains.
+Each subfolder covers a different category of graph structure and every subfolder includes a PDF file with the visualisations of the graphs it contains.
 Each `.gfa` file is paired with a corresponding `.expected` file containing the correct output against which Billi's output is checked by the test suite (`src/test_gfa.py`).

 | Folder | Description | Figures |